abhivickyvyas/gemini-fact-checker/readme/post.md

-Misinformation travels faster than the truth.
-I wanted to see if AI could keep up. 🕵️‍♂️
+**Can AI actually handle the truth?** 🕵️‍♂️

-I spent the weekend building **Veritas AI**—a real-time fact-checking application.
-It doesn't just ask an LLM for an opinion; it uses **Google Search Grounding** to perform live research and verify claims against active web sources.
+I spent the weekend building **Veritas AI** to find out.
+It's a real-time fact-checking engine that doesn't just "guess"—it researches.

-🚀 **The Engineering Challenge:**
-Standard LLMs hallucinate.
-To make them reliable fact-checkers, you have to move from "Generative" to "Grounded."

-I wrote a deep-dive article on how I architected this using a Serverless Client-Side model with React and Gemini 2.5.

-**Inside the article (link below 👇):**
-✅ **High-Level Architecture**: Why I skipped the backend for this demo.
-✅ **Prompt Engineering**: How to force deterministic "Verdicts" from a probabilistic model.
-✅ **Search Grounding**: How the code actually handles live citations.

-It's a look at how frontend engineers can build "Trustworthy AI" interfaces.

-Check out the full breakdown in the article attached!
+Most LLMs hallucinate.
+They are creative engines, not databases.
+To fix this, I used **Google Search Grounding** with the Gemini API.

+Instead of predicting the next word, the model:
+✅ **Tools**: Recognizes it needs verification.
+🔍 **Searches**: Performs live Google searches.
+🧠 **Synthesizes**: Combines its knowledge with real citations.
+🔗 **Attributes**: Links specific claims to specific URLs.

+I built the frontend in **React + TypeScript** with a serverless architecture to keep it fast and lightweight.

+I wrote a full engineering breakdown covering:
+*   High-Level Design (HLD) & Low-Level Design (LLD)
+*   Prompt engineering strategies for deterministic UI
+*   How to handle grounding metadata

+👇 **Read the full deep dive below!**

-#GoogleGemini #SoftwareEngineering #React #TypeScript #AI #SystemDesign #WebDevelopment #FactChecking
+#GoogleGemini #SoftwareEngineering #React #TypeScript #GenAI #SystemDesign #WebDevelopment